This process is for patients of Connolly Hospital, Blanchardstown only.

 Click here for more information about Freedom of Information (FOI).

-You must apply in writing and enclose a photocopy of your passport, driving licence or other official form of identification.
+You must apply in writing and enclose a photocopy of your passport, driving licence or another official form of identification.
 You must also include proof of your relationship to the deceased person.
-Please fill in the ‘Access to Records’ form and return it to us along with a copy of your passport or driving licence and proof of relationship document(s).
-If you require any help in completing this form please Tel: 01 6465174.
+Please fill in the 'Access to Records’ form and return it to us along with a copy of your passport or driving licence and proof of relationship document(s).
+If you require any help in completing this form please Tel: 01 646 5383.

-Please return this form by post to: Quality and Safety Department, Connolly Hospital, Blanchardstown, Dublin 15 or email it to email@example.com
+Please return this form by post to: Data Protection & FOI Department, Connolly Hospital, Blanchardstown, Dublin 15 or email email@example.com.

 PDF version of ‘Access to Records form’ click here